jyates/jyates.github.com/_drafts/translating-sql-queries.md

 Similarly, for a bounded time range we could prune more of the parquet scan down or even eliminate it.
 Additionally, we can also push down the time-range into the DynamoDB request, generating very specific query timeranges for the tenant, further limiting the amount of data that is read.

-In this stage we also have some 'push down' rules that allow any user projections (e.g. `SELECT field1 ...` would become Projection relation on `field`) or filters to pass through our recombinator and into the underlying scan, again helping to limit the amount of data necessary to fulfill the user's request.
+In this stage we also have some 'push down' rules that allow any user projections (e.g. `SELECT field1 ...` would become Projection relation on `field`) or filters to pass through our Recombinator and into the underlying scan, again helping to limit the amount of data necessary to fulfill the user's request.

 All of this translation is managed by a custom rule that executes against an injected 'rel' that can only be removed by the rule; there is only one valid path to process the query plan to the next 'stage' and it has to go through each custom rule.

 We rely on Drill to select the lowest cost plan, based on the expected cost of each plan in CPU, memory, and network use.

-# Stage 4: Physical Planning
+# Stage 4: Physical Planning & Execution

-Here, Drill translate the the logical plan into a physical execution plan; this plan can be pushdown down the Drill worker nodes and executed in a tree.
+Finally, the logical plan is converted into a physical execution plan; this plan can be pushdown down the Drill worker nodes and executed in a tree.
 Drill is very good about minimizing the time to a result by generating optimized code for each query and ubiquitously leveraging zero-copy buffers.

 The main work for Fineo is the in the `FineoRecombinator`.
 When we execute the plan we turn the dynamic column results for each underlying table into a coherent set of columns for the user, based on the schema we loaded at the start of the query planning.
 For instance, dynamo might return a row with the values: